 Best for fans of unique thrillers

-The Plot moves in different, shocking directions than most thrillers.
-It’s about a once-respected author and current teacher who uses the fictional plot idea of a student who died in order to earn his way back into literary fame and fortune.
+The Plot moves in directions that are more different and shocking than most thrillers.
+It’s about a once-respected author and current teacher who uses the fictional plot idea of a student who died.
+He does so to earn his way back into literary fame and fortune.

-And it seems to be working — until he starts receiving threatening anonymous messages.
-The anxiety of the situation causes him to investigate the truth behind the story in one of the most unique thrillers I’ve read to date.
+It seems to be working until he starts receiving threatening anonymous messages.
+His anxiety causes him to investigate the truth behind the story.
+It’s one of the most unique thrillers I’ve read to date and an underrated gem.

 The Push by Ashley Audrain